ICC Champions Trophy: 1998 ICC KnockOut Trophy

+2000 ICC KnockOut Trophy

 All of the matches in the 2000 tournament were played at Gymkhana Club Ground in Nairobi, Kenya.
 All the test playing nations participated in the tournament along with the finals, involving Kenya, India, Sri Lanka, West Indies, Bangladesh and England.
 The tournament was won by New Zealand who beat India in the final.
 Indian skipper Sourav Ganguly (348) was the leading run scorer in this tournament.
 Venkatesh Prasad (8) was the leading wicket taker.
 This was the first ICC event won by New Zealand.
-It was also their only ICC trophy till 2021.
+It was also their only ICC trophy till 2021, and their only limited overs tournament till date.